 Towards the end of 1995, Brian Pillman was desperately trying to stay relevant in WCW amidst the huge wrestling stars like Macho Man Randy Savage, Ric Flair, and Hulk Hogan.
 He had been a popular star in the Hart’s Stampede Wrestling in the late 80s, had great success elevating the light heavyweight division as Flyin’ Brian Pillman in the early ’90s WCW, but was starting to stagnate with no storylines and very little airtime on television.

 He had some success the years previous as one half on The Hollywood Blondes with Stunning Steve Austin, but due to backstage politics, their team was axed just as they were becoming popular, leaving Austin to be fired and Brian falling back down the card.
-Jim Ross, in WWE’s 2006 DVD release "Brian Pillman: Loose Cannon," he talked about his disappointment with the Hollywood Blondes being forced apart.
+In WWE’s 2006 DVD release "Brian Pillman: Loose Cannon," Jim Ross talked about his disappointment with the Hollywood Blondes being forced apart.
 "It’s one of those sad issues of backstage politics, insecurity, decision-makers that shouldn’t be decision-makers making bad decisions, guys paranoid of their spot.
 Anytime an active wrestler is involved in that process of management or creative, it is a recipe for disaster."

 In order to try to reach the next level, Brian sought out WCW Executive Vice President Eric Bischoff to ask how to improve his place in the company.
 He’d been told that with his trademark raspy voice (due to having over 30 throat surgeries as a child to remove cancerous polyps), he’d never be a believable babyface, and due to his smaller height, he’d never be a believable powerhouse heel.
 Brian would have to come up with a unique persona in order to stand out from the rest of the roster.